aksommerville/spellingbee/README.md

 - [ ] Consider eliminating the letter multiplier items, not much point to them.
 - [ ] Sound effects.
 - [ ] Music.
-- [x] Battle mode (2p local).
-Battle is written for it, just need a way in.
 - [ ] Determine the most effective possible play. (in theory it's 207, for a word like ZWXJKYY but I doubt that exists)
 - - Also odds of being dealt each length of word.
 - [ ] Detailed logging for beta test.